-Finding 2022-002 - Preparation of Financial Statements (Repeat Finding) Significant Deficiency
+Finding 2023-002 - Preparation of Financial Statements Significant Deficiency

-The auditors were requested to draft the audited financial statements and related footnote disclosures for the year ended June 30, 2022.
-The School District does not have a documented internal control system over financial reporting to provide for the preparation of the financial statements, including the accompanying footnote disclosures as required by US GAAP.
+The School District requested the auditors to draft the audited financial statements and related footnote disclosures for the year ended June 30, 2023.
+The School District does not have a documented internal control system over financial reporting to provide for the preparation of the financial statements, including the accompanying financial statement disclosures as required by US GAAP.